DevExpress/DevExpress.Mvvm.Free/README.md

 ### 22.1.3
 * [T1079515](https://supportcenter.devexpress.com/internal/ticket/details/T1079515) - The CompositeCommand and ConfirmationBehavior can work with commands that accept specific type arguments.
 * [Notification Service](https://docs.devexpress.com/WPF/18138/mvvm-framework/services/predefined-set/notificationservice#create-a-native-windows-1011-notification) - You can use the optional **Id** parameter of the [NotificationService.CreatePredefinedNotification](https://docs.devexpress.com/WPF/DevExpress.Mvvm.UI.NotificationService.CreatePredefinedNotification(System.String-System.String-System.String-System.Windows.Media.ImageSource-System.String)) method to identify the notification with which the user interacts.
-* [Module Manager](https://docs.devexpress.com/WPF/118618/mvvm-framework/mif/module-manager#regions) - you can use our new `ModuleInjection.GetRegions` method to get all the regions from a particular ViewModel.
+* [Module Manager](https://docs.devexpress.com/WPF/118618/mvvm-framework/mif/module-manager#regions) - You can use our new `ModuleInjection.GetRegions` method to get all the regions from a particular ViewModel.

 ### 21.1.5
 * DevExpress MVVM Framework now includes the [IEventArgsTwoWayConverter](https://docs.devexpress.com/WPF/DevExpress.Mvvm.UI.IEventArgsTwoWayConverter) interface.
 This interface allows you to define back conversion logic and return values from a command to an event.
 Refer to the following topic for more information: [EventToCommand](https://docs.devexpress.com/WPF/DevExpress.Mvvm.UI.EventToCommand#pass-a-parameter-back-to-the-bound-event).